huirayj/work-day-scheduler/README.md

 ## Usage

-- Select criteria for a random password.
-- Click on the "Generate Password" button.
+- Add text to the provided text areas and click the respective "Save" button.

 ## Technologies Used